By Rebecca Zucker

 Action | Start the conversation by establishing your Shared Intent.

-The elements of good feedback make for a bigger topic than we can cover here (sign up for our upcoming Feedback course!), but keep in mind these general pointers:
+The elements of good feedback make for a bigger topic than we can cover here, but keep in mind these general pointers:

 “You need to work on your executive presence and show more gravitas.”